sourslaw/06_Weather_Dashboard/README.md

 ### Usage
 - Entering the name of a US city, the user is presented with the temperature, humidity, windspeed, and uv index for the day
+	- UV index information is highlighted by color based on risk of harm
 - A five day forecast presents the temperature and humidity for the following five days
 - Previous searches can be selected from the drop-down menu
 - Upon reload/closing of the window, the application will store the last search in local storage and reload the page with the weather information